Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 You can replenish points quickly by earning lots of bonus points on paid Hilton stays and other useful bonus spending categories, including US restaurants and US supermarkets.

-Here’s our Amex Hilton Surpass review:
+Here’s our Amex Hilton Surpass review.

-Amex Hilton Surpass Bonus
+Hilton Surpass Review

 Apply Here: Hilton Honors American Express Surpass Card

 A free standard night at Hilton hotels generally costs 10,000-95,000 Hilton points per night, so the bonus points are more than enough for a night at any top Hilton hotel or multiple nights at less expensive locations.
-Plus, you can make the most of your weekend night certificate by booking a high-end Hilton property (like a Conrad or Waldorf Astoria), which can sometimes cost $800 or more (here’s a list of exclusions).

 Hilton is one of the biggest hotel chains, so there’s likely a Hilton hotel nearby, no matter where you’re traveling.
 Hilton hotel brands include: